SonarSource/gh-action_release/README.md

 # SonarSource GitHub release action

 This action implements the release process for all SonarSource projects.
-It must be used when you publish a GitHub release.
+It must be used when you publish a GitHub release

 ## Usage